Welcome to a new series starting with this post entitled Food For Thought, and this is part one.

 This was an interesting debate going on the radio a few months back that stuck with me.
 Listeners called in with their opinions, and it was pretty much the same response across the board.

 Let me give you some context before going on fully.
 In the province of Quebec, where I live, the liquor board is run by the government.
-Also, the workers are unionized, and mistakes don’t come out of their paychecks.
+Also, the workers are unionized, and mistakes don’t come from their paychecks.

 In this particular case, the mistake favored the customer, plus it was fall or winter if I remember correctly.
 Who wants to go back out in the cold to return something that wasn’t their mistake in the first place?
 That is another reason why most people answered to keep the bottle.